Click below to speak to a Diamond Consultant or customer service.1 888-658-6372

 Laboratory certification provides an impartial judgment of the characteristics and quality of each diamond.
-This certification (called a grading report, or dossier by GIA) gives the purchaser added confidence that the diamond received is as described by the seller.
+This certification (called a, or by ) gives the purchaser added confidence that the diamond received is as described by the seller.
 The diamond certificate is also valuable for insurance purposes, as it provides a professional, independent evaluation of the diamond.

 A laboratory certification is not an appraisal.
 An appraisal seeks to establish the value of an item, mainly for insurance purposes.
 A diamond certificate does not evaluate a diamond's market value, only its characteristics and quality.
 That said, diamond certification from a reputable laboratory is invaluable in generating an accurate appraisal.

 Lumera sells only loose diamonds which have been certified by the Gemological Institute of America (we do offer uncertified diamond studs).
 GIA is the world's oldest, largest, and one of the most respected independent laboratories.
 Unlike some other labs, GIA is not owned or partially owned by diamond wholesalers or retailers, and is a non-profit organization.
 GIA actually developed the "4 C's" diamond grading system (used almost universally today) to provide truly objective standards in the evaluation of a diamond.

 Every certified Lumera Diamond is accompanied by its GIA Grading Report or Dossier.
 These diamond grading certificates may be viewed prior to purchase by clicking the name "GIA" next to the diamond.